lunchbag/hugo-blog/content/posts/new-beginnings.md

 The truth of the matter is that my personal motivation, while still there, has changed from the days of being excited to work on it 24-7.
 I have the financial resources and renewed passion to pursue other endeavors and I have a reinvigorated sense of purpose beyond Lunch Money.

-That being said, Lunch Money has positively affected thousands of users so far and I have no intention of turning my back on them. <span class="highlight">In fact, it makes me more motivated than ever to continue pushing Lunch Money to its fullest potential by making it accessible and available to more people worldwide.</span>
+That being said, Lunch Money has positively affected thousands of users so far and I have no intention of turning my back on them. <b>In fact, it makes me more motivated than ever to continue pushing Lunch Money to its fullest potential by making it accessible and available to more people worldwide.</b>

 I am going to be building out a team around Lunch Money<a href="#jobs">\[1\]</a>.
 The first few hires will be engineers to help me with the backlog of bug reports and feature requests.
 I'm committed to finding a group of technical folks that work well together, believe in the product and genuinely want to see it grow.